dotnet/corefx/Structuring-Interop-Code.md

 TargetsUnix is true for both OSX and Linux builds and can be used to include code that can be used on both Linux and OSX (e.g. it is written against a POSIX API that is present on both platforms).

-You should not test the value of the OS property directly, instead use one of the values above.
+You should not test the value of the OSGroup property directly, instead use one of the values above.

 #### Project Files
 Whenever possible, a single .csproj should be used per assembly, spanning all target platforms, e.g. System.Console.csproj includes conditional entries for when targeting Windows vs when targeting Linux.
-A property can be passed to msbuild to control which flavor is built, e.g. msbuild /p:OS=OSX System.Console.csproj.
+A property can be passed to msbuild to control which flavor is built, e.g. msbuild /p:OSGroup=OSX System.Console.csproj.

 ### Constants
 - Wherever possible, constants should be defined as "const".
 Only if the data type doesn’t support this (e.g. IntPtr) should they instead be static readonly fields.